Employers are facing staff attrition in finance functions in 2016, with 25% of accountancy professionals actively looking to change jobs.

 Commercial sustainability is a top priority for these employers, driving demand for professionals who can develop and implement the strategies to achieve this, with demand high for accountancy and finance professionals in business advisory functions particularly at mid and junior and level.

-“Employers in commerce and industry have been particularly active in recruiting accountancy professionals capable of serving in a commercial advisory role," added Richard Boyd, Associate Director at Robert Walters.
+“Employers in commerce and industry have been particularly active in recruiting accountancy professionals capable of serving in a commercial advisory role," added Daniel Connors, Associate Director at Robert Walters.

 “While employers in certain sectors of primary industry, such as oil and gas, have slowed down recruitment, the shift towards a consumer driven market means that businesses in FMCG, retail, media, publishing and property are still sustaining high demand for accountants, particularly in business advisory functions.”